chibiboba/JS-202/My Notes/Lesson 5 Notes.md

 ![image-20230327113329697](C:\Users\jenny\AppData\Roaming\Typora\typora-user-images\image-20230327113329697.png)

-##### Issue: element wrapping
+#### Issue: element wrapping

 - If your browser window is too narrow, the elements may wrap, leaving the label on the right side of one line and the input on the left side of the next.
 To see this behavior in action, expand your browser window so that everything fits on one line, then gradually reduce the width as far as it will go.
 The resulting arrangement is ugly.

+#### Use `div` for blocks and vertical alignment

 - Solution: Developers wrap the label and input pairs in a `block` element, such as a new `div`.
 The new element ensures that each pair remains together.
-However it introductes a new problem.
+However it introduces a new problem.

 ```html
 <form action="#" class="styled-form side-by-side">